arve0/master/thesis_web.md

 # Theory

-> What to communicate: theory and details that are not obvious for understanding
+> What to communicate: theory and details that are not obvious for
-> the rest of the text
+> understanding the rest of the text

 > ML: I denne delen bør man primært ha med teori som er nødvendig for å forstå
 > det som kommer i metodedelen.
 Altså ikke skriv for mye her før strukturen og
 > innholdet er mer klart.)

-## Image Processing
+## Image processing
 The term image in this contex a two dimentional array of values, where each position in the array is called a pixel.
 Resolution is the number of pixels an image holds.
 E.g. a resolution of 1024x1024 is an image with 1024 pixels in